mrauhu/docker-openvpn-http-ssh-proxy/README.md

     OPENVPN_CONFIG_FILE=
     ```

-    Optionally, you can change values:
+    Optionally, you can override default values in the `.env` file:

     ```shell
     OPENVPN_HOST=127.0.0.1